 How do I update my address with the Arizona Secretary of State?

-Within thirty days after the change of a mailing, business, or residential address, the notary must deliver to the Secretary of State, by certified mail or other means providing a receipt, a signed notice of the change that provides both the old and new addresses (ARS §41-323An).
+Within thirty days after the change of a notary’s mailing, business, or residential address, the notary must deliver to the Secretary of State, by certified mail or other means providing a receipt, a signed notice of the change that provides both the old and new addresses (ARS §41-323.A).
 The Secretary of State’s online system will request a notary public to complete all three addresses as an added security feature; however, if only one address is changing, only that address will be changed.
-Failure to notify the Secretary of State after a change of address may result in a $25 civil penalty and/or be grounds for the Secretary of State to suspend or revoke the notary’s commission (ARS §41-323).
+If a notary public fails to comply with Section 41-323, the notary public has failed to fully and faithfully discharge the duties of a notary public and the Secretary of State may impose a civil penalty of $25 against the notary public (ARS §41-323.C).
+The notary public must pay any civil penalty imposed by the Secretary of State before the renewal of his or her commission.
 A notary public may file an address change notice with the Secretary of State online by clicking here.

 Do I have to change my name on my notary commission in Arizona?

 An Arizona notary public who has a change of surname may continue to use the official seal and commission in the notary’s prior name until the commission expires.
-The notary must sign the changed surname on the line that is designated for the notary’s signature on the notarial certificate.
+The notary must sign the changed surname on the line that is designated for the notary public’s signature on the notarial certificate.
 Immediately below that signature, the notary public shall sign the name under which the notary was commissioned (ARS §41-327).
-The notary public must notify the Secretary of State within thirty days of a change of surname.
+The notary public must notify the Secretary of State within thirty days of the notary’s change of surname.
 A notary public may change his or her commission name to the new name after applying as a new applicant and submitting proof from the notary’s bonding company that his or her previous bond has been cancelled.
-Failure to notify the Secretary of State of a name change may result in a $25 civil penalty and/or be grounds for the Secretary of State to suspend or revoke the notary’s commission (ARS §41-323).
-The notice of a name change may be filed with the Secretary of State online by clicking here.
+Failure to notify the Secretary of State of this change of surname is evidence of the notary’s failure to fully and faithfully discharge the duties of a notary public.
+A notary public must submit a Notary Public Address/Name Change Notification and include legal documentation to show why the notary’s name changed (marriage license, divorce decree, etc.), which may be filed online at the Secretary of State’s website by clicking here.

 Arizona notarial certificates: